Hawkish vs Dovish: How Monetary Policy Affects FX Trading

 - Interest rate cuts

-The table below compares dovish vs hawkish to highlight the differences between the two and how they impact currencies.
+The table below provides a more in depth comparison on dovish vs hawkish monetary policies, highlighting the differences between the two and how they impact currencies.

 Hawkish monetary policies

 → Currency could appreciate as capital flows to higher interest rate currency

 → Currency could depreciate as capital flows to a lower interest rate currency

 Reducing the Federal Reserve balance sheet by selling mortgaged backed securities (MBS) and treasuries